qgis/QGIS-Enhancement-Proposals/qep-418-better-versioning-model3-files.md

 From the perspective of the user, the UI will be very similar of the warning already existing when opening a QGIS project (same terminology, color code, in message bar, on open).
 And similar to the project.
 Saving could effectively change the “.model3” file.

-**When loading a model created in a new version** :  “This model file was created by a newer version of QGIS (4.XX.X) and could not be completely loaded.”
+**When loading a model created in a new version** :  “This model file was created by a newer version of QGIS (4.XX.X) and might not be fully compatible with this version.”

 **When loading a model created in a previous version** : “Model file is older: This model file was saved by QGIS version 4.XX.X.
 When saving this model file, QGIS will update it to version 4.XX.X, possibly rendering it unusable with older versions of QGIS.”